techmyth/techmyth.github.io/content/posts/horizon-ubuntu-vdi-parte1.en.md

 <!---[Parte 1]({{< ref "/posts/horizon-ubuntu-vdi-parte1.es.md" >}} "Cómo utilizar Ubuntu Linux 22.04 como VDI en Horizon 8 2303")-->

-En esta ocasión estaré hablando sobre como utilizar **HashiCorp** `packer` para crear una imagen VM master que podemos utilizar como platilla a ser utilizada para publicar un Pool en VMware Horizon.
-Aunque existen muchos HowTo de como crear automáticamente una plantilla con packer todos los que he visto están orientados a Windows 10/11 y no asi para Linux.
-Es por esta razón, que me di a la tarea de crear este artículo.
+This time I will be talking about how to use **HashiCorp** `packer` to create a VM master image that we can use as a template to be used to publish a Pool in VMware Horizon.
+Although there are many HowTo's on how to automatically create a template with packer, all the ones I have seen are oriented to Windows 10/11 and not for Linux.
+It is for this reason, that I gave myself the task of creating this post.
 Es importante mencionar que VMware ofrece varios ejemplos de como crear una plantilla para los distinto sistemas operativos que se pueden automatizar aquí les dejo el enlace:

 <https://github.com/hashicorp/packer-plugin-vsphere>

-Para este artículo utilizaré Ubuntu Linux 22.04 como ejemplo pero también es posible automatizar cualquier version de Linux soportada por VMware Horizon para escritorios en Linux.

-Sistemas operativos Linux compatibles con Horizon Agent:
+This article uses Ubuntu Linux 22.04 as an example but it is also possible to automate any Linux version supported by VMware Horizon for Linux desktops.

 | Linux Distribution    |      Architecture      |
 |----------|:-------------:|